lillianburg/WHSTechNotes/journal.md

 # january 8, 2025
 last semester i enjoyed how chill the class was. it didnt make me worry and stress out like my other classes. this class is more self paced and online which i like. this semester i really just wanna pass with all
 A's an B's.
 I was told i would need to take this class in order to become a biomedical technician.
+# january 13, 2025
+I think ai can both enhance and limit what we can do for jobs.
+Ai can help us complete things but it also might make it where companies want ai and machines over actual workers.
+You only have to buy the robot you dont have to pay it a paycheck.
+My career is going to be fixing machines so im not entirely sure how ai would do my career.
+I also dont think i can prepare myself for that because we dont know what could and what will happen.
+Itll be a metter of how i handle it when it happens.
+I just have to be ready to do whatever i have to do in that situation.